marianif/marianif/README.md

 ### Hi there 👋

 I'm Federica from Italy...
 I'm an advanced junior frontend developer and junior blockchain dev.
 I love React Native, Technology with purpose and Turin the city I Live in.
-I like learning new frameworks and libraries and I'm currently publishing my first full-stack app, check-out in the bio below! 😎
+I like learning new frameworks and libraries and I'm currently publishing my first full-stack app - [Seetizen](https://seetizen.co), check-it out! 😎

 ##### Look at my coding solutions on [Codewars](https://www.codewars.com/users/marianif)